Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

     assert isinstance(a, A)
 ```

-Though an error is expected, the compiler throws the following unrelated error message: `'Name' object has no attribute 'elts'`.
+An error is expected, but the compiler throws the following unrelated error message: `'Name' object has no attribute 'elts'`.

 ### Recommendation